-Barbara Lagoa rises to top of Trump’s Supreme Court list as allies emphasize Florida campaign edge
+Barbara Lagoa, Cuban American judge, rises on Trump’s Supreme Court list as allies emphasize Florida campaign edge

 Lagoa has helped render judgments in about 12,000 cases and written more than 400 opinions, Panuccio estimated.

-Lagoa’s husband, Paul C. Huck Jr., is the “godfather of the Federalist Society in Miami,” said José Félix Díaz, a former state legislator and consultant with Ballard Partners, the powerful lobbying firm closely associated with Trump.
+Lagoa’s husband, Paul C. Huck Jr., is the “godfather of the Federalist Society in Miami,” said José Félix Díaz, a former state legislator and consultant with Ballard Partners, a powerful lobbying firm closely associated with Trump.

 Huck is an attorney with Jones Day, the firm that has represented Trump’s campaign.
 His father, Paul C. Huck, is a judge on the U.S. District Court for the Southern District of Florida, a position to which he was nominated by Bill Clinton in 2000.
 “I don’t think they get overly partisan at the kitchen table,” Díaz added.

 Lagoa was born in Miami and grew up in Hialeah.
-She graduated from Florida International University in 1989 and received her law degree from Columbia in 1992, according to her court biographies.
+She graduated from Florida International University in 1989 and received her law degree from Columbia University in 1992, according to her court biographies.

 After her appointment by Bush in 2006, she served for 13 years on the Miami-area appeals court.
-Lagoa was among DeSantis’s first nominees to the Florida Supreme Court.
-Already the first female chief judge on the Florida appeals court, Lagoa became the first Cuban American on Florida’s high court.
+Lagoa was among DeSantis’s first nominees to the Florida Supreme Court, making her the first Cuban American woman on the court.

 But her stop in Tallahassee became one of the shortest in 50 years.
 After fewer than nine months, she was nominated by Trump to sit on the U.S. Court of Appeals for the 11th Circuit.
 The Senate confirmed her nomination by a bipartisan 80-to-15 vote.

-Permeating Democratic questions for Lagoa were her connections to the Federalist Society, and whether she knowingly benefited from the influential nonprofit’s increasing use of expensive media campaigns to promote conservative judges.
+Driving Democratic questions for Lagoa were her connections to the Federalist Society and whether she knowingly benefited from the influential nonprofit’s increasing use of expensive media campaigns to promote conservative judges.

 In written answers, she recalled how the group’s powerful executive vice president, Leonard Leo, had traveled to Orlando to interview finalists for the federal bench.
 She said she first met Leo “in passing” after a Federalist Society luncheon in 2015, and did not recall speaking with him again until the interview in 2019.